Skip to content

 Thailand passport entry stamps

-In 2024, Thailand quietly made one of the biggest changes to its tourist entry policy in decades: the standard visa-free stay was doubled from 30 days to 60 days.
-If you are planning a trip in 2026, this is great news โ€” but there are important rules, limitations, and caveats that most travel blogs get wrong.
-This guide covers everything you need to know.
+Thailand doubled its standard visa-free stay from 30 days to 60 days — one of the biggest changes to tourist entry policy in decades.
+This is great news for travelers, but there are important rules, limitations, and caveats that most travel blogs get wrong.
+This guide covers everything you need to know about how the extension works, who qualifies, and how to stretch your stay to 90 days.

 Previous